cliang1/cliang/_posts/2024-04-21-Data-Structures-Writeup.md

 # Frontend - Total __/8, Grade __/1
  - [ ] Blog JavaScript API fetch code and formatting code to display JSON.

  The fetch code connects to the API specified in the backend, and displays the sleep data in a table, and the fitness data as a number rounded to 2 decimals.
+It is displayed as bolded text in a statement, and another sleep or fitness related fact is displayed below the input.
 ![image](https://github.com/cliang1/cliang/assets/142470304/2de812dd-e471-4aa5-b8d0-110f8529537b)
 ![image](https://github.com/cliang1/cliang/assets/142470304/437c9fc7-7cd9-4734-81db-f9a484cb5e1c)